 For one, hemp protein is full of amino acids.
 Twenty of them, to be exact, including the nine essential ones that the body is unable to produce on its own.

 “Whenever we’re discussing plant-based proteins the main concern is always, it is enough protein?
-Unlike other plant-based protein, hemp protein is a complete protein, offering all nine essential amino acids, where other plant-based proteins do not,” registered dietician Brigitte Zeitlin, owner of BZ Nutrition and Manitoba Harvest Hemp Foods RD Partner, told Remedy Review.
+Unlike other plant-based protein, hemp protein is a complete protein, offering all nine essential amino acids, where other plant-based proteins do not,” registered dietitian Brigitte Zeitlin, owner of BZ Nutrition and Manitoba Harvest Hemp Foods RD Partner, told Remedy Review.

 “This makes hemp protein a total protein powerhouse,” she added.